wp-plugins/catablog/readme.txt

 == Upgrade Notice ==

+= 0.8.0 =

+WARNING: If you are upgrading to this version from a version prior to 0.7.5 you will destroy all previously saved CataBlog data.
+Please back it up as necessary.

+= 0.7.6 =

+WARNING: If you are upgrading to this version from a version prior to 0.7.5 you will destroy all previously saved CataBlog data.
+Please back it up as necessary.

 = 0.7.5 =

-WARNING: Upon upgrading to this version all your previously saved CataBlog data will be destroyed.
-Please back up your information and pictures as necessary.
+WARNING: If you upgrade to this version you will destroy all previously saved CataBlog data.
+Please back it up as necessary.

 == Arbitrary section ==